JsebastianUVPRQ/ES_Neural_Network_sales_prediction/README.md

 - Identifying nearest neighbors within the embedding space, which can be utilized for generating recommendations based on user interests or clustering categories.
 - Serving as input to a machine learning model for a supervised task.
 - Facilitating visualization of concepts and relationships between categories.

+To serve the model, we will use Flask, a Python microframework for building web applications.
+Flask is easy to get started and a great way to build web sites and web applications.
+It is powered by a Python library called WSGI (Web Server Gateway Interface).
+WSGI provides a specification that describes how a web server communicates with web applications, and how web applications can be chained together to process one request.
+The API will be hosted on a personal server.
+The API will be able to receive a POST request with the data to be predicted and return a JSON with the prediction.

 ## Requisitos del Sistema